hbldh/pyberryimu/README.md

 ### Basic use

-The BerryIMU can be interfaced with bu using the `BerryIMUClient`:
+The BerryIMU can be interfaced with by using the `BerryIMUClient`:

 ```python
 from pyberryimu.client import BerryIMUClient